-I learned design management from the bottom up at Philips: after several years of intensive design work on medical systems, lighting fixtures and consumer electronics, I have devoted myself increasingly to management tasks.
-It was immediately clear to me that the quality of design can only ever be as good as the quality of the underlying value chain and of the organization implementing it – rubbish in is rubbish out!
-Ever since, I have aimed to strengthen the framework of design to enable the strength of design to truly unfold!
+I learned design management from the bottom up at Philips: after several years of intensive design work on medical systems, lighting fixtures, and consumer electronics, I have devoted myself increasingly to management tasks.
+It was immediately clear to me that the quality of design can only ever be as good as the quality of the underlying value chain and the organization implementing it – rubbish in is rubbish out!
+Ever since I have aimed to strengthen the framework of design to enable the strength of design to unfold!

-In my last position at Philips, being responsible for the design work of consumer electronics, I was able to establish design as a strategic tool in my position as a member of the management board: design was therefore not only the work of designers, but foremost a conscious management decision to achieve a clear and consistent market presence.
-All members of the board were carrying design responsibility and along with this collective responsibility came business success.
-Unfortunately, this phase came to an early end, which again showed me how fragile design thinking is and how tempting the rational management thinking: you have to be truly committed to sustain creativity and design.
-In order for design to become and remain a corporate attitude, it takes far more than capable designers, it needs the acceptance and cooperation of the entire organization.
+In my last position at Philips, being responsible for the design work of consumer electronics peripherals, I was able to establish design as a strategic tool in my role as a member of the management board.
+Design was, therefore, not only the work of designers but foremost a conscious management decision to achieve a precise and consistent market presence.
+All members of the board were carrying design responsibility, and along with this collective responsibility came business success.
+Unfortunately, this phase came to an early end, which again showed me how fragile design thinking is and how tempting the rational management thinking: you have to be genuinely committed to sustaining creativity and design.
+For design to become and remain a corporate attitude, it takes far more than capable designers; it needs the acceptance and cooperation of the entire organization.

 After a short trip to Deutsche Telekom, where I tried to create the framework conditions for qualitative design, I decided to take the step into self-employment.
 Not because my efforts at Telekom didn’t find much response, but mainly because I want to pass on my experience to young, up-and-coming designers and managers.
-In addition, I can now advise those companies, which recognize that design needs good management and that their organization equally needs a suitable design.
+Besides, I can now advise those companies, which recognise that design needs good management and that their organisation equally needs a suitable design.
 Designing the right management is more important than managing the right design!
-And this is a big challenge for many companies: You can only achieve Apple’s design quality if you establish your organization like Apples’.
+And this is a big challenge for many companies: You can only achieve Apple’s design quality if you establish organisational quality like Apple.

-In my book “Leading Design – deploying design strategically” I mainly target managers and aim to give them methods and knowledge to manage design effectively.
+In my book “Leading Design” I mainly target managers and aim to give them methods and knowledge to manage design effectively.